Frontend system design interviews - the definitive guide

 Keep in mind that interviewers are assessing your technical communication and collaboration skills with your technical proficiency.

-This is weighted more than in coding interviews in frontend system design interviews.
-The last thing you want to do is be dismissive of a question or challenge from the interviewer without providing technical reasoning.
+This is weighted more heavily in frontend system design interviews.
+The last thing you want to do is be dismissive of a question or challenge from the interviewer without providing any technical reasoning.

 While it’s a collaboration, you’re in the driver’s seat, and it’s your job to drive the interview toward a reasonable solution.
 But at the same time, you need to be receptive and open to feedback, as they will likely give you helpful hints along the way.